CenterForOpenScience/OSFDocs/docs/projects/overview.rst

 Times are displayed in local time, and the correct offset is indicated in the above text.

-Below this is a list of all logged actions on the project or component and its children, displayed in chronological order with the most recent action listed at the top.
+Below this is a list of all logged actions on the project or component, its children, and registrations displayed in chronological order with the most recent action listed at the top.
 Actions are listed in two columns—the left shows the date and time (YYYY-MM-DD HH:MM AM/PM).
 Hovering over a time shows a tooltip with the date and time in UTC.